Restricted breed dogs

 Restricted breed dog ownership requirements

-Councils across Victoria have the right to seize unregistered restricted breed dogs.
 Where dogs are deemed by the council to meet the standard, they will be declared as a restricted breed.
-There is currently a moratorium on euthanasia of restricted breed dogs, and Councils are required to hold restricted breed dogs, rather than euthanising them, until the outcome of the Parliamentary Inquiry into restricted breed dog legislation.
-Owners have the right to appeal the council's decision through VCAT.
+Owners have the right to appeal the council's decision through the Victorian Civil and Administrative Tribunal (VCAT).

 Owners of restricted breed dogs must comply with a range of requirements, relating to housing, microchipping, desexing, and identifying their dogs.
 Restricted breed dogs must also be muzzled and leashed when being exercised off the property.
 Click here for full details of ownership requirements for Restricted Breed Dogs.

-How to report a suspected unregistered restricted breed dog, or a registered restricted breed dog not being kept according to prescribed requirements
+How do I report a suspected unregistered restricted breed dog, or a registered restricted breed dog not being kept according to prescribed requirements?

 What to do if you think you have been sold a restricted breed dog